Light-Duty Vehicle Idle Reduction Strategies

-For passenger cars, the primary idle-reduction strategy is to turn the vehicle off when parked or stopped for more than a few seconds (except in traffic).
+For passenger cars, the primary idle reduction strategy is to turn the engine off when parked or stopped for more than 10 seconds (except in traffic).
 Drivers can also:

-- Avoid using a remote vehicle starter, which encourages unnecessary idling.
+- Avoid using a remote starter, which encourages unnecessary idling.

 - Avoid using drive-throughs.
 Shut off the engine and walk inside instead.

 - Obey signs indicating no-idle zones at schools and other locations.

-- Consider the purchase of an electric drive vehicle or one with stop/start technology, which limits idling at traffic stops and while waiting in queue.
+- Consider the purchase of an electric-drive vehicle or one with stop/start technology, both of which eliminate idling at traffic stops and while waiting in queue.
+(For a tool that helps drivers evaluate the costs and benefits of specific electric vehicles compared to specific conventional vehicles, see the EVolution tool.)

 Adopt Idle Reduction Technologies

-Light-duty vehicles include passenger cars, and fleet vehicles, such as livery vehicles and taxis.
-For passenger cars that must stand for long periods, such as cabs, limousines, and police cars, auxiliary power systems and air heaters are good alternatives to idling.
+Light-duty vehicles include passenger cars, SUVs, and most pick-up trucks, as well as fleet vehicles, such as police cruisers, some service vehicles, taxis, and cars used for paid ridesharing services.
+For vehicles that must stand for long periods, auxiliary power systems, air heaters, automatic power management systems, and waste-heat recovery systems are good alternatives to idling.

 Auxiliary Power Systems

 Auxiliary power systems provide heating, cooling, and electronic device power without running the vehicle's engine.
-These systems are useful for police vehicles, which require power for comfort, communications, emergency lighting, and HVAC while stopped.
-Such systems, which can be powered by lead-acid or lithium-ion batteries, are charged by the vehicle’s engine when it is being driven.
+These systems are useful for police vehicles, which require power for communications, emergency lighting, and HVAC while stopped.
+Such systems can be powered by lead-acid or lithium-ion batteries and are charged by the vehicle’s engine when the vehicle is being driven.

-Drivers more concerned with passenger compartment warmth—such as taxi and limousine drivers—might prefer air heaters.
-Although they operate on engine fuel, air heaters are separate, self-contained units that blow hot air directly into the vehicle interior.
-Air heaters also use very little fuel.
+Drivers more concerned with passenger compartment warmth—such as taxi, limousine, and rideshare drivers—might prefer air heaters.
+Air heaters are separate, self-contained units that blow warm air directly into the vehicle interior.
+Although they operate on engine fuel, they use a small fraction of the fuel used by engine idling.

 Automatic Power Management Systems

 Waste-Heat Recovery Systems

 Another option for keeping a vehicle warm is an energy recovery system, which uses the vehicle's heat-transfer system.
 A very small electric pump is connected to the water line, which keeps the vehicle's cooling system and heater operating after the engine is turned off by using engine heat that would otherwise dissipate.
-Energy recovery systems keep the passenger compartment warm.
+Energy recovery systems help keep the passenger compartment warm.